Madaar49/Madaar49/README.md

 **Projects I am currently working on/interested are listed below.**

-***Poro-Perm :*** Methods of estimating porositty and permeability spatially.
-Exploring both analytical and data-driven methods.
-These petrophysical properties are important for water/oil exploration, underground gas storage, as well as radon emanation.

 ***HydroChemPy :*** A python package for calculating and processing hydrochemical data.
 Standalone app or integration as a toolbox into ArcGisPro

-***Aquadeep AI :*** ML-physics model combining 3D subsurface structures, ML and physics constraints for groundwater simulation. (*This is a long-term project, and I’m trying to put ideas together.
-Ideas are highly welcomed.*)

 ***BlockCVPy :*** A package to perform spatial cross validation in python.
 Integration to the Sk-Learn package.
 Collaborators are welcomed.